jovmar34/SEC/README.md

 ## Requirements
 In order to build and run this project you will need:
-* Apache-maven (at least 3.6.0)
+* GNU/Linux
+* Apache-Maven 3.X.X
-* Java 1.8
+* Java Development Kit 8

 ## Compiling and running
-In order to compile and run the whole project execute the following commands on **root folder** to install all dependencies:
+In order to compile the whole project execute the following command on **/announcementServer/** to install all dependencies:

     mvn clean install

+In order to run the system..

 Regarding the server, execute: